YuriiM28/phone-store/README.md

 A step-by-step guide to execution:
 1. Clone/copy/download the full contents of the repository branch, depends on the version you need.
+Move the folder inside of C:/xampp/htdocs/

 2. Make sure that your env. file parameters and settings fit your actual setup (take a close look at DB login and pass, that are for MySQL locally)